FilipMielczarek/coffee-mug-rt/README.md

 ## Installation

-Clone repository and download dependencies using yarn or npm, and run development server
+Clone repository and download dependencies using yarn or npm, and run development server.
+For API testing please use Postman.

 ```bash
   yarn